 The handlebar is pretty much curved too and does not have any accessory other than the brakes and two discreet buttons, one for turning on the boost mode and the other for the e-bike bell.
 In short, the aesthetics of the S2 favors comfort over performance.

 On the contrary, these minimalist choices in the equipment do not necessarily justify the high price, which is 3400 euros.
-This is also the case with the fragile brakes.
+This is also the case with fragile brakes.
 They are simple ones, like the ones in the entry-level model, which is a questionable choice for this rather high-end e-bike.

-Speaking of mechanical brakes, they might be easy to maintain but they are less effective than the hydraulic disc brakes.
+Speaking of mechanical brakes, they might be easy to maintain but they are less effective than hydraulic disc brakes.
 Not the best move by the Dutch company, we must say.